-Yeah, the idea of putting your feet up and having a cold beer while some manufacturer in China takes care of your fulfillment is pretty enticing...
+Sure, the idea of putting your feet up while a third-party company takes care of your fulfillment is pretty enticing.

 Image via: giphy.com

-When they screw up (and they will, at some point or another), your customer will be pointing fingers at you.
+When they screw up (and they will, at some point or another), your customers will be pointing fingers at you.

-But dropshippers have to communicate with their manufacturers who are a thousand miles away (and sometimes speak garbled English).
+But dropshippers who have to communicate with manufacturers who are in a different city, or even continent...

 Obviously, not as easy.

 On top of that, product returns are also problematic.